srobbibaro/krig-game-engine/README.md

 $ codeblocks --build krig.cbp
 ```
 #### Enable Debug Mode

+To build the main executable in debug mode, run: `$ make build-debug`.

+Note: You may need to run `$ make clean` prior to running the above command for it
+to build the executable properly.

+You can also change the setting in source, if you prefer:

 The `DEBUG` flag is located in _src/constants.h_ and is disabled by default (set to 0).
 To enable debug mode, set this value to 1.
 Debug mode will output debug messages to